 The skin of your teeth. . .

 Your teeth don’t really have a skin, do they?
 Nope.
 They don’t.
 But they do have enamel.
 And, believe it or not, tooth enamel actually plays a role in your digestion.
 That’s right.
 Once again, it all comes back to digestion.
-We’re nearly smack-dab in the middle of the June Detox, Tick Tock Detox: turn back the hands of time.
-As is usually the case, I’ve asked detoxers to include lemon in their water throughout the day.
-And as is also usually the case, one of the wise detoxers has asked this question on the message board?:
+When I ask detoxers to include lemon in their water throughout the day, as I do in the Tick Tock Detox, one of the wise detoxers usually asks this question on the message board: